 The Whitehaven Academy LAB

-George Beveridge – Chair of Local Advisory Board
+George Beveridge – Chair of Local Advisory Board (subject to DBS clearance)

 George has worked in the nuclear energy industry for the past 30+ years in a variety of roles, including an 8 year assignment as Deputy Managing Director of Sellafield Ltd from 2008-16.
 George’s experience includes plant and project management, R&D, business management as well as general management of several businesses, including major international joint ventures.